 That’s it!
 I love how easy they are to make.
 These took me about 30 minutes to put together!
 I think I will make some more in different colors to add to other areas of my home.
 You can also get creative with the type of material you use to add different textures to your pumpkins!

-You may also be interested in making the DIY Fall Pumpkin Sign that is in the pictures above.
+You may also be interested in making the DIY Fall Pumpkin Sign that is in the pictures above or any of these ideas below:

 JOIN OUR NEWSLETTER